prashidika/wheat_yield_prediction/README.md

   - K-Means Clustering to group genotypes by performance.
 - **Model Evaluation**: Mean Squared Error (MSE), R² Score, and visual comparison of predictions.

----

-## 📂 Dataset
-- The dataset includes **Spikelet count, Grain number, Grain yield, and Genotype** parameters.
-- If small, it is included in `/data/dvpcsv.csv`.
-- If not, download it from [link/to/dataset] and place it in a `/data` folder.

 ## Installation
 ```bash